|

 Euripides

 The Bacchae -- Why are we fascinated by evil?
 The outwardly buttoned-down, repressed person, secretly conflicted, desires to participate in libertinism.
-What we fail to integrate lies unprocessed to eventually assert itself.
+What we fail to integrate lies unprocessed to eventually usurp.

 Hippolytus -- Forbidden desire cannot be negated by prescriptive decree ("thou shalt not") – which makes the forbidden apple a trophy -- but is finally neutralized only by clear-eyed integration and acknowledgment.